Mdbaker19/Java-TextGame-V2/README.md

 # Java-TextGame-V2
 Re make of the JAVA text game
 Looking for feedback and ideas!
+When playing the game a "gameStates.txt" file will be created and you can save your progress to that file, this is ignored on GitHub.
+You can have one save at a time with each new "push" overwritting the current data in the gameStates file